tftelkamp/single_chan_pkt_fwd/README.md

 ==============================
 This repository contains a proof-of-concept implementation of a dual channel LoRaWAN gateway with the Raspberry Pi+ LoRa(TM) Expansion Board of Uputronics.
-It is based on the Single Channel LoRaWan Gateway by Thomas Telkamp.
+It is based on (fork) the Single Channel LoRaWan Gateway by Thomas Telkamp.

 It has been tested on the Raspberry Pi platform, using a Raspberry Pi+